 These offer a compromise between the simplicity of a cigalike and the functionality of a mod system.
 At least that was the original idea – continuous innovation since the introduction of pod systems means that some now offer the power and performance of decent mod devices.

-See our round-up of the best vape pens for 10 of the best.
+See our Best Vape Pens for some of the best.